MixinNetwork/developers.mixin.one/developers-docs/docs/introduction.md

 There are some tutorials that useful:

-- [Deploying full node](mainnet/guide/full-node-join) - run mixin node in lcoal machine.
+- [Deploying full node](mainnet/guide/full-node-join) - run mixin node in local machine.
 - [Sync full node](mainnet/guide/sync-full-node) - run mixin node in sync mode, sync all snapshots from the Kernel.

 ## Create Mixin Applications